bhisaac/5eFP/5eFP-SRD.md

 When a creature you can see attacks a target other than you that is within 1 square of you, you can discard your reaction to impose disadvantage on the attack roll.
 You must be wielding a shield.

 ## Tools

+### Alchemist Supplies

+During a round of downtime, discard 2 identical trade goods or pay ⛁ to gain one of the following items.

+- Acid (vial)
+- Alchemist’s Fire (flask)
+- Antitoxin (vial)
+- Oil (flask)
+- Perfume (vial)
+- Soap

+When you make an INT check to search for clues, a successful check identifies potions, substances, chemicals, and residues.
+You can discard your action to make an INT check.
+A success allows you to create a puff of thick smoke, start a fire, or neutralize an acid.

+### Herbalism Kit

+You gain trade goods (herbs) when you gather.
+You have a gatherer's bag that holds up to 4 trade goods, which do not count against your equipment slots.
+When you complete a rest or a round of downtime, you may discard 2 trade goods (herbs) to gain a healing potion.

 ### Thieves' Tools (Action, Turn)